THE HISTORY OF SDDC

 disability.
 In 1913, the name was changed to State School and Home for the Feeble Minded.
 It became known

-Population at SDDC increased rapidly and by 1918, our population had increased ten times its original
+The population at SDDC increased rapidly, and by 1918, it had increased to10 times its original

-number to 471 persons.
-This trend in population increase continued until 1963 when our population hit
+number to 471 people.
+This trend in population increase continued until 1963 when SDDC's population hit

-its all time high at 1199 persons.
+its all-time high of 1,199 people.
 At that time, there were 11 large buildings on campus used for housing.

-The TB Sanatorium at Custer, SD was remodeled and reopened as The Custer State Hospital and School.
+The TB (tuberculosis) Sanatorium at Custer, S.D., was remodeled and reopened as the Custer State Hospital and School.
 Several

-of our people were transferred to Custer to ease the crowding at the Redfield facility.
+of SDDC's people were transferred to Custer to ease the crowding at the Redfield facility.
 The Custer facility

-living here dropped quickly.
-At present, we serve approximately 145 persons with Developmental Disabilities.
+living at SDDC dropped quickly.
+At present, SDDC serves approximately 145 persons with developmental disabilities.